Creating Custom CG Modules

 }

 Every CG module must have a matching editor script inheriting CGModuleEditor<T>.
-Without it, the module will not display correctly in the graph UI.
+Without it, the module will not display correctly in the Curvy Generator Editor.

-Slots are public fields of type CGModuleInputSlot or CGModuleOutputSlot, annotated with slot info attributes.
+Slots are defined by public fields of type CGModuleInputSlot or CGModuleOutputSlot, annotated with slot info attributes.
+You will need to associate each slot with a data type.

 [HideInInspector]